lpryszcz/htseq/python3/doc/count.rst

    needed), annotating each line with its feature assignment (as an optional field with tag 'XF')

+.. cmdoption:: -n <n>, --nprocesses=<n>

+   Number of parallel CPU processes to use (default: 1).
+   This option is useful to process several input files at once.
+   Each file will use only 1 CPU.
+It is possible, of course, to split a very large input SAM/BAM files into smaller chunks upstream to make use of this option.

 .. cmdoption:: -p <samout_format>, --samout-format=<samout_format>

    Format to use with the --samout option, can be ``bam`` or ``sam``